tahershaker/Kubernetes-Demo/DeployEnv/DeployMgmtClustOnAWS/README.md

 ### Step 6: Deploy Rancher through Helm

+In this step we will be deploying the Rancher Manager on out kubernetes cluster.
 Rancher is installed using the Helm package manager for Kubernetes.
 - References: https://ranchermanager.docs.rancher.com/pages-for-subheaders/install-upgrade-on-a-kubernetes-cluster

 1. Add the Helm Chart Repository - We will use the Sable version